ETHproductions/crayon/docs/Encoding.md

 	20  sp    When the pattern is drawn onto the canvas, leave the character underneath untouched.

 Each of these chars will probably have a visual equivalent (except newline, tab, and/or nbsp).
 The rest of the encoding abides with the ISO-8859-1 format, but only chars in the range 00-7E are used (except in compressed strings).

-Characters currently not assigned to a task:

-    AaCcDdEGgHhLlNRrSTtUuVvWZz`